kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 - If the KPSeedContext struct ends up with just one uint16 in it we can remove it again and use the uint16 directly instead.

-## Commits and Proposals in Supergroups.
+## Commits in Supergroups.
-To commit as a representative in supergroup S, first commit in subgroup G. Next use new epoch's key schedule to derive new leaf node and path secret for representative's commit in S. In VClientSeedContext include S's GroupContext to avoid collisions between supergroups.
+To commit as a representative in supergroup S, first commit in subgroup G. Next use new epoch's FS-Exporter to derive new leaf node and path secret for representative's commit in S. In VClientSeedContext include S's GroupContext to avoid collisions between supergroups.

 ~~~~
 struct {